Comparative study of the Meissner and skin effects in superconductors: field cooled sample

 where $\chi_n$ designates the magnetic susceptibility of conduction electrons.
 It comprises\cite{ash} the sum of a paramagnetic (Pauli) component and a diamagnetic (Landau) one and $\chi_n>0$ in general.
 Moreover the magnetic induction reads for $T<T_c(H_z)$

 with $\chi_s(0)<0$.
 Because of $\chi_s(0)\neq\chi_n$, the magnetic induction undergoes a finite step while crossing $T_c(H_z)$

 where $\delta t$ refers to the time needed in the experimental procedure for $T$ to cross $T_c(H_z)$.
-Due to the first Maxwell equation (see Eq.(\ref{Bz})), the finite $\delta B/\delta t$ induces an electric field $E_\theta$ such that $\textrm{curl} E_\theta=-\frac{\delta B}{\delta t}$, giving rise eventually to the persistent, $H_z$ screening current, typical of Meissner effect, as detailed hereabove.
-The mainstream explanation\cite{ash,par,lon,gen} for the magnetic field $H_z$ being driven out of the superconductor at $T_c(H_z)$ in a field cooled sample, will be reviewed now.
-For $T>T_c(H_z)$, i.e. in the normal state, $H_z(r)=H_z(r_0),j_\theta(r)=0,\forall r\leq r_0$.
-At $T=T_c(H_z)$, a finite momentum density $\propto j_\theta(r)=j_\theta(r_0)e^{\frac{r-r_0}{\lambda_L}}$, is inferred to build up from Eqs.(\ref{lon},\ref{max2}).
-However since no external force has been exerted on the sample during the cooling process, that statement is tantamount to \textit{violating Newton's law}.
-This inconsistency stems from failing to realize that, though $H_z$ remains \textit{unaltered} during the cooling process, the magnetic induction $B$ is indeed \textit{modified} at $T_c$, as shown by Eq.(\ref{dBt}).
-This $B$ variation arouses the driving force, giving rise to the screening current $j_\theta$, and ultimately to $H_z$ expulsion, in accordance with Newton and Maxwell's law, as shown by Eq.(\ref{newt}) and Eq.(\ref{max2}), respectively.
+Due to the Faraday-Maxwell equation (see Eq.(\ref{Bz})), the finite $\delta B/\delta t$ induces an electric field $E_\theta$ such that $\textrm{curl} E_\theta=-\frac{\delta B}{\delta t}$, giving rise to the persistent, $H_z$ screening current.
+Noteworthy is that, though $H_z$ remains \textit{unaltered} during the cooling process, the magnetic induction $B$ is indeed \textit{modified} at $T_c$, as shown by Eq.(\ref{dBt}).
+This $B$ variation arouses the driving force, giving rise to the screening current $j_\theta$, and ultimately to $H_z$ expulsion, as explained in Section II, III.